 PIP

-A PIP consists of a request addressed to the competent Municipality, asking for the same to pronounce on the possibility of executing a certain project under the applicable town and country planning instruments.
+A PIP consists of a request addressed to the competent Municipality, asking for the same to pronounce on the possibility of executing a certain project under the applicable town and urban planning instruments.
+The PIP may be filed in a simplified form (“Simplified PIP”) or already with the envisaged architectural project (“Complex PIP”).

 Construction License and Previous Communication

-The applicable law currently foresees two types of administrative procedure entitling the execution of urbanistic operations (including: plotting and infrastructuring, construction of new buildings and modification of existing buildings):
+The applicable law currently foresees two types of administrative procedures entitling the execution of urbanistic operations (including: plotting and infrastructuring, construction of new buildings and modification of existing buildings).

 Notably, the Previous Communication is allowed in situations where the parameters and requisites applicable to the urbanistic operation were previously established and approved by the Municipality with a high degree of detail (e.g. infrastructing or construction in areas covered by a plotting approval or by a detail plan, works in consolidated urban areas compliant with the Municipal plans and that do not exceed certain limits, or works complying with the exact terms of a PIP that has been approved).